rabbitmq/rabbitmq-website/versioned_docs/version-3.13/persistence-conf.md

 :::important

-Because memory is not guaranteed to be deadllocated instaltly by the [runtime](./runtime/), we recommend that the RabbitMQ node is allocated at least 3 times the memory of the effective WAL file size limit.
+Because memory is not guaranteed to be deallocated instantly by the [runtime](./runtime/), we recommend that the RabbitMQ node is allocated at least 3 times the memory of the effective WAL file size limit.
 More will be required in high-throughput systems.
 4 times is a good starting point for those.